pnsaeta/p064/docs/syllabus.md

 ## Grade

-- (30%) Midterm on linear algebra, series, Fourier series, and Fourier transforms
+- Two midterms worth 20% and 25% (the one you score higher on gets weighted 25%)
-- (40%) Homework, quizzes, and class participation
+- (25%) Homework, quizzes, and class participation
 - (30%) Project

 ## Use of Artificial Intelligence

 ChatGPT can write simple programs in a variety of languages, including Python.
 I might be tempted to use it to show me how to translate something I have already written in Python to a different language, such as Julia, in which I am not nearly as fluent as I am in Python.
-However, our goals in this course include helping you develop your ability to solve problems using computation, to debug code, and to assess the reliability of solutions.
-The only way to learn how to solve complicated problems is to develop your skills on simpler ones—ones that are simple enough that modern A.I. tools can handle them.
+Claude is an even more powerful coding "partner".
+However, my goals in this course include helping you develop your ability to solve problems using computation, to debug code, and to assess the reliability of solutions.
+The only way to learn how to solve complicated problems is to develop your skills on simpler ones—ones that are simple enough that modern A.I. tools can handle them easily.
 I ask you not to use them, however, because they will not help you to develop a working foundation that you can extend to more complex and interesting problems.

 ## Mission